 Hunters Glen Elementary and Adams 12 schools uses a balanced literacy approach, in order to ensure all students are learning and progressing in the English Lanuague Arts (ELA) Standards.
 Balanced Litearcy Instruction includes Interactive Read Aloud, Shared Reading, Guided Reading, Independent Reading, Shared Writing, Interactive Writing, Guided Writing, Indpendent Writing, and Word Study.
 Our writing curriculum is a district approved and created writing program that teachers have been using for several years.

 Hunters Glen Elementary ensures all teachers are continually updated on the latest and best practices.
 This is most commonly done through the Wednesday Early Release Days.
-While students are released at 1:15 each Wednesday, teachers are receiving either district or building provided professional development to enhance their skills, which results in better learning by students.
-For the 2018-2019 school year, Hunters Glen Elementary will be working on Words Their Way and Jan Richardson's Guided Reading Model during the majority of Early Release Days.
+While students are released at 1:45 each Wednesday, teachers are receiving either district or building provided professional development to enhance their skills, which results in better learning by students.

 Words Their Way (Word Study)